Home | Bus routes | Operational details | Service changes | Operators & Garages | Photo gallery

 The 453 was formed from the trunk route 53 on 15 February 2003, the weekend that the central London congestion charge began.
 The 53, traditionally Plumstead Common to West Hampstead, later Camden Town, and until recently Oxford Circus, was cut back to Whitehall and reduced in frequency.
 The 453 operates from Deptford to Oxford Circus over the same route, and then on to Marylebone, but despite effectively being a split off of part of route 53, the new route was tendered, but was awarded to Stagecoach from Plumstead garage, which operated the 53.

-The contract change also prompted the first order for new artics for over 2 years.
+The contract change also prompted the first order for new artics for over two years.
 The last artic conversion was of route 29 in January 2006, which more-or-less completed the list of obvious routes for the type.
-The vehicles are leased, so Selkent do not have the problem of disposing of them – it has been suggested that they may be used as a float to cover while the rest of the artic fleet have their rear door steps modified to comply with the Disability Discrimination Act (they are running on a special exemption at present), and in the longer term are likely to be used for much needed frequency increases on other routes.
+The vehicles were leased, so Selkent did not have the problem of disposing of them – some were used for much needed frequency increases on other artic routes.
+The new vehicles were the first, and again only, Euro 5 engined Citaros in London – previous examples were Euro 3, which is no longer allowed under emissions regulations.
+Some cosmetic changes had also been made to the design, most notably inside and around the rear end.

 The 453 has taken a lot of pressure off of the 53.
-The 453 starts from the first really busy single stop on the 53, at Deptford, outside Addey & Stanhope school, then follows the 53 via New Cross, New Cross Gate, Old Kent Road, Bricklayers Arms, Elephant & Castle, St. George's Circus, Westminster, to Whitehall, then Regent Street, Oxford Street, Great Portland Street, Regent's Park and to Marylebone.
+Originally the 453 started from the first really busy single stop on the 53, at Deptford, outside Addey & Stanhope school, then followed the 53 via New Cross, New Cross Gate, Old Kent Road, Bricklayers Arms, Elephant & Castle, St. George's Circus, Westminster, to Whitehall, then Regent Street, Oxford Street, Great Portland Street, Regent's Park and to Marylebone.
 The section north of Oxford Circus was a new service designed to create a new south – west link at Regent's Park Underground station, and doesn't seem very busy from my observations.

 Thanks to Jordan Young for compiling most of this article